AtharvaPawar456/PrintCraft/README.md

             If the file is not found, a default message is provided.
             Creates a dictionary containing the file name and its 10% content or a default message.

-## Usage

-1. Upload an image: Choose an image file (PNG, JPG, JPEG, or GIF) and upload it to the application.
-2. View Processed Images: View the uploaded image, grayscale image, and edges-detected image.
-3. View Servo Coordinates: Explore the generated servo coordinates based on the edges of the image.
-4. Delete Files: Remove uploaded images and generated servo coordinate files as needed.

-## Contributing
+## Contributions

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.
+Contributions to PrintCraft are welcome!
+If you find any issues or have suggestions for enhancements, please feel free to create a pull request or open an issue.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+Special thanks to the open-source community for providing valuable libraries and tools that have contributed to the development of PrintCraft.

+## Contact

+For inquiries and support, please contact Atharva Pawar at talktoatharva14@gmail.com.

 ---

-Feel free to customize this template to match the specifics of your project.
-Include additional sections as needed, such as deployment instructions, troubleshooting, or contact information.